periaate/envi/README.md

 >Enter passkey:
 >.env.AES file saved successfully.
 ```
-By default encryption tries to read from `./.env`, but we can also specify which file(s) we want it to use.
+By default, encryption tries to read from `./.env`, but we can also specify which file(s) we want it to use.

 We can now use `envi` to call `printenv` with our encrypted env file:
 ```